 | Farmer’s carry | 3 | 30-40 metres |

 Run this on Monday, Wednesday, and Friday.
-Rotate the first exercise each session between goblet squat, rear-foot elevated split squat, and dumbbell step-up to keep the legs progressing.
+Rotate the first exercise each session between the dumbbell squat, rear-foot elevated split squat, and dumbbell step-up to keep the legs progressing.

 The 4 Day Upper/Lower Dumbbell Plan